verydisco/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/01_Linux_Unix.md

 * Database e.g. MariaDB, Postgres, MySQL
 * PHP

-##*nix installation guides on the web
+##&ast;nix installation guides on the web
-There are a number of good step by step guides covering server setups and installing of SilverStripe on the various flavours of *nix systems.
+There are a number of good step by step guides covering server setups and installing of SilverStripe on the various flavours of &ast;nix systems.

 Note: Many of the following guides simply download SilverStripe as a zipped file.
 We recommend the use of [Composer](/getting_started/composer/) once you get to the point of installing SilverStripe (though the choice is up to you).
 Always ensure you get the latest version if you are starting a new project.